WGLab/GenGen/README.md

 - convert_bim_allele.pl: convert SNP allele coding between Illumina A/B alleles, Illumina 1/2 alleles, Illumina TOP strand alleles and dbSNP forward strand alleles.
 - retrieve_ensembl.pl, retrieve_variation.pl, retrieve_compara.pl: query the Ensembl databases to get the desired information on genes, transcripts, variations, cross-references, domains, predicted regulatory elements and so on.

+If you like this repository, please click on the "Star" button on top of this page, to show appreciation to the repository maintainer.
+If you want to receive notifications on changes to this repository, please click the "Watch" button on top of this page.

 ## Reference

 - Wang K, Li M, Bucan M. [Pathway-based approaches for analysis of genome-wide association studies](http://www.cell.com/ajhg/abstract/S0002-9297(07)63775-6). _**American Journal of Human Genetics**_, 81:1278-1283, 2007